SCI3

 Astronomy and the Search for Extraterrestrial Life: Embark on a cosmic journey as we delve into the mysteries of the universe.
 From understanding the mechanics of our solar system to contemplating the possibility of life beyond Earth, students will explore the latest developments in astronomy and astrobiology.
 Prepare for mind-expanding discussions on the potential for life elsewhere in our solar system!

 Geological Dating: Unearth the secrets of Earth's history through the study of geological dating.
 Students will learn the techniques used to unravel the timeline of our planet's evolution, including radiometric dating and stratigraphic analysis.
 Discover how rocks and fossils tell the story of millions of years.
+This will involve a trip to The University of Waikato: Hamilton site.

 Ocean Acidification: Dive into the crucial topic of ocean acidification and its impact on marine ecosystems.
 Explore the causes and consequences of changing ocean chemistry, and engage in discussions about potential solutions.
 This section of the course will empower students to become informed stewards of our planet's oceans.